 If you were bitten by bed bugs while staying at a Sleep Inn hotel in Maryland, you may be entitled to file a personal injury claim against Choice Hotels, Sleep Inn, or other parties whose negligence caused the bed bug infestation.
-To learn more about filing a bed bug injury claim against Sleep Inn or other hotels, contact the bed bug litigation attorneys of Whitney, LLP online to set up a free consultation.
+To learn more about filing a bed bug injury claim against Sleep Inn or other hotels, contact the bed bug litigation attorneys of Whitney, LLP online to set up a legal consultation.
 You can also reach us by calling our law offices at (410) 583-8000.

 What Do Bed Bugs Look Like?

 Due to their dark coloration and tiny size, bed bugs are often confused with other biting and blood-sucking insects such as ticks and fleas.
 However, bed bugs possess several traits that set them apart from similar insects.
 Bed bugs can be identified by the following features:

 - Bed bugs are brown in color, and become darker after feeding.

 - Unfed bed bugs are oval-shaped when viewed from above, but slender and flat when viewed in profile.
 Bed bugs distend while they are feeding, stretching into a tube-like shape often compared to cigars or seeds.

 - Bed bugs have six legs and no wings.
 They do not fly or hop long distances.

 - Bed bugs are nocturnal, which means they generally emerge at night.
 In the case of an extreme infestation, they may be noticeable during the daytime.